logankeenan/logankeenan.github.io/content/posts/local-internet-archive.md

 +++
-title = "Local Internet Archive" description = "Explore the Local Internet Archive, a proof-of-concept app that leverages Ditto's networking technology to save and share web content locally.
+title = "Local Internet Archive w/ Ditto" description = "Explore the Local Internet Archive, a proof-of-concept app that leverages Ditto's networking technology to save and share web content locally.
 Ideal for communities with limited internet access, this app serves as a localized internet resource." date = 2023-09-10
 +++